Denver Music Advancement Fund

 - Take place in the calendar years 2020-2021

-- Have a project leader that will initiate, plan, implement and track impact of the program
+- Have a project leader who will initiate, plan, implement and track impact of the program

-Applicants can be individuals, businesses, educational institutions, nonprofit or community leaders located in the City and County of Denver.
+Applicants can be individuals, businesses, educational institutions, nonprofit or community organizations located in the City and County of Denver.

 Ideal Eligible Proposals

-- Increase advocacy, impact and contributions to a more empathetic and equitable society through music
+- Uses music to create a more empathetic and equitable society

-- Explore a broad range of musical genres
+- Explores a broad range of musical genres

-- Provide student-centered and culturally-relevant instruments and instruction to Denver schools that offer limited or no music education
+- Provides student-centered and culturally relevant instruments and instruction to Denver schools that offer limited or no music education

-- Have potential for significant artistic and cultural impact on a community
+- Has potential for significant artistic and cultural impact on a community

-- Reflect the applicant’s unique interpretation of music advancement
+- Reflects the applicant’s unique interpretation of music advancement

-- Show artistic strength, vision, originality and professional capabilities
+- Shows strong artistic vision, originality and professional capabilities

-- Understand the professional and creative landscape of the music ecosystem
+- Understands the professional and creative landscape of the music ecosystem

-- Take risks and articulate an original vision
+- Takes risks and articulates an original vision

-- Devise and test new ideas to address emergency preparedness and planning
+- Devises and tests new ideas to address emergency preparedness and planning

 The Denver Music Advancement Fund may be used to cover expenses directly related to the initiative such as: